Industry Research

 Which Manhattan retail corridors and addresses AI actually recommends

-We ran structured queries across ChatGPT, Perplexity, Gemini, and Claude using buyer-intent prompts including “best retail storefront locations Manhattan flagship stores 2026,” “Manhattan prime retail real estate neighborhoods luxury brands,” and “where to lease a flagship store in New York City.”
+We ran structured queries across the major AI platforms using buyer-intent prompts including “best retail storefront locations Manhattan flagship stores 2026,” “Manhattan prime retail real estate neighborhoods luxury brands,” and “where to lease a flagship store in New York City.”
 The table below shows the corridors mentioned, with verified 2025–2026 rent data from REBNY, CBRE, CoStar, and broker publications, alongside the AI mention frequency observed across our testing.

 * AI mention rates based on structured testing across ChatGPT, Perplexity, Claude, and Gemini using standardized site-selection queries.
 Full methodology.
 Rents sourced from REBNY H2 2025 Manhattan Retail Report, CoStar, and broker market publications.